 Option 2: Submitting an ask price

-Once you submit your ask price, it will show up in the active market table, which buyers (either direct or through a Forge fund offering) can review and use for negotiation.
+Once you submit your ask price, it will show up in the active market table, which buyers (either direct or through a Forge fund) can review and use for negotiation.

 Step 5: Negotiate and finalize trading terms